Document Type : Research Paper

 Abstract

-Method: In this experiment 252 pieces one-day-old female broiler chicks of Ross 308 strain in the form of completely randomized design with 7 treatments with 6 replicates and 6 birds in each replicate was performed.
+Method: Two hundred and fifty twoone-day-old female broiler chicks of Ross 308 strain were used in this experiment in a completely randomized design with 7 treatments with 6 replicates and 6 birds per replicate.
 The treatments included: 1.
-NRC 1994 tables based on total amino acids, 2 and 3.
-Prediction regression equations of NRC 1994 tables with NIR data and proximate analysis of nutrition laboratory based on total amino acids, 4 and 5.
-NIR data based on total amino acids and standardized ileal digestible amino acids, 6 and 7.
-Prediction regression equations of internal articles with proximate analysis data of nutrition laboratory based on total amino acids and standardized ileal digestible amino acids.
-The birds from age 1 to 45 days received the experimental diets.
+NRC 1994 tables based on TAA, 2 and 3.
+Prediction regression equations of NRC 1994 tables with NIR data and proximate analysis of nutrition laboratory based on TAA, 4 and 5.
+NIR data based on TAA and SIDAA, 6 and 7.
+Prediction regression equations of internal articles with proximate analysis data of nutrition laboratory based on TAA and SIDAA.
+The experimental diets were given to the birds from 1 to 45 days of age.
 Production performance traits, carcass characteristics and economic efficiency of birds of different experimental treatments was calculated.

-Results: Between the experimental treatments based on total amino acids and standardized ileal digestible amino acids in the whole rearing period, the highest mean weight gain (respectively 2789, 2774 and 2695 grams) belonged to treatments 6, 7 and 3 and the lowest mean weight gain (respectively 2535 and 2472 grams) belonged to treatments 1 and 4 (P<0.05).
-The lowest feed conversion ratio (respectively 1.66, 1.67 and 1.68) in treatments 7, 6 and 5 was observed (P<0.05) but between other treatments difference was not significant.
-Also in comparison of experimental treatments based on total amino acids and standardized ileal digestible amino acids the highest relative breast muscle weight (respectively 37.0, 36.71 and 36.53 percent) significantly belonged to experimental treatments 3, 7 and 6 (P<0.05) and the lowest relative breast muscle weight (32.65 percent) belonged to experimental treatment 4 (P<0.05).
-Comparison of diets adjusted based on standardized ileal digestible amino acids and total amino acids showed that the use of standardized ileal digestible amino acids in diet formulation led to profitability and more economic efficiency in broiler chickens.
-In such a way that experimental treatment 7 compared to treatment 6 caused increase of 101 Tomans profit per broiler.
-Also, between diets adjusted based on total amino acids and standardized ileal digestible amino acids, experimental treatment 7 had the highest percentage of profit and experimental treatment 4 had the lowest percentage of profit.
+Results: In the whole rearing period, the highest mean weight gain (respectively 2789, 2774 and 2695 grams) belonged to treatments 6, 7 and 3 and the lowest mean weight gain (respectively 2535 and 2472 grams) belonged to treatments 1 and 4 (P<0.05).
+The lowest feed conversion ratio (respectively 1.66, 1.67 and 1.68) in treatments 7, 6 and 5 was observed (P<0.05), but there was no significant difference between other treatments.
+In addition, in comparison of experimental treatments based on TAA and SIDAA, the highest relative breast muscle weight (respectively 37.0, 36.71 and 36.53 percent) significantly belonged to experimental treatments 3, 7 and 6 (P<0.05) and the lowest relative breast muscle weight (32.65 percent) belonged to experimental treatment 4 (P<0.05).
+Results of diet comparison adjusted for standardized ileal digestible amino acids and total amino acids indicated that diet formulation using standardized ileal digestible amino acids resulted in greater profit and economic efficiency in broiler chickens so that experimental treatment 7, compared to treatment 6, resulted in 101 additional Tomans profit per broiler, and that the percentage of profit was greatest for experimental treatment 7 and least for experimental treatment 4.

 Keywords